FAFSA Simplification Changes are Coming!

 I’m enrolled in 12 undergraduate hours, but 4 of those hours don’t count towards my officially declared program of study.
 How does that affect my financial aid?

 Federal financial aid will be disbursed based on the 8 credit hours that apply towards your officially declared program of study.
-The Federal Pell Grant award will be reduced from a full-time enrollment award to a halftime enrollment award.
+The Federal Pell Grant award will be reduced from a full-time enrollment award to enrollment based on 8 hours.
 You may be eligible to receive federal loans because you are enrolled at least half-time status in eligible coursework.
 As applicable, your state and institutional aid will be based on full-time enrollment.
 However, because your cost of attendance (COA) will also be reduced to half-time, your total aid may be reduced since it cannot exceed your COA.

 I want federal student loans, but only 4 out of my 9 enrolled hours apply towards outstanding requirements in my officially declared program of study.
 Can I still get loans?